 Check 3.
 Check Apple Servers

 You should also check to make sure that the Apple Servers are not down.
 This can happen when thousands of people try to update their devices at the same time.
-Go here to check if the servers are available.
+Check if the servers are available.
 If not, try the update at a later time when the servers are working again.

 Way 4.
 Check DNS Settings